gardener/gardener/README.md

 [![GoDoc](https://godoc.org/github.com/gardener/gardener?status.svg)](https://godoc.org/github.com/gardener/gardener)
 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/1822/badge)](https://bestpractices.coreinfrastructure.org/projects/1822)

-Gardener implements the automated management and operation of [Kubernetes](https://kubernetes.io/) clusters as a service and provides support for multiple cloud providers (Alicloud, AWS, Azure, GCP, OpenStack, ...).
+Gardener implements the automated management and operation of [Kubernetes](https://kubernetes.io/) clusters as a service and provides extensibility concepts which allow support for any cloud or infrastructure provider.
 Its main principle is to leverage Kubernetes concepts for all of its tasks.

 In essence, Gardener is an [extension API server](https://kubernetes.io/docs/tasks/access-kubernetes-api/setup-extension-api-server/) that comes along with a bundle of custom controllers.
 It introduces new API objects in an existing Kubernetes cluster (which is called **garden** cluster) in order to use them for the management of end-user Kubernetes clusters (which are called **shoot** clusters).
 These shoot clusters are described via [declarative cluster specifications](https://github.com/gardener/gardener/blob/master/example/90-shoot.yaml) which are observed by the controllers.
 They will bring up the clusters, reconcile their state, perform automated updates and make sure they are always up and running.